Administrative Procedure 180

 - The Division Principal shall act in the capacity of FOIP Co-ordinator for the Division.

 - The Principal or Director shall be responsible to ensure the protection of personal information in his or her school or department.
 The Principal or Director shall direct inquiries about disclosure of information to the FOIP Co-ordinator.

 - All Division employees are expected to assist with the administration of FOIP and the protection of personal information as defined in the FOIP Act.

-- All Division policies, administrative procedures, and routine disclosures shall be consistent with the FOIP Act.
+- All Division policies, administrative procedures and routine disclosures shall be consistent with the FOIP Act.

-- The Division shall, in accordance with the FOIP Act, stipulate the manner in which its agents collect, use, disclose, safeguard, and dispose of personal information.
+- The Division shall, in accordance with the FOIP Act, stipulate the manner in which its agents collect, use, disclose, safeguard and dispose of personal information.

-- Information shall be collected directly from the individual or parent/guardian.
+- Information shall be collected directly from the individual, parent or guardian.
 At the time of collection, the individual must be notified of the:

-- Purpose for which the information is being collected.
+- purpose for which the information is being collected;

-- Specific legal authority for the collection.
+- specific legal authority for the collection; and

-- Title and contact information of who can answer questions about the collection.
+- title and contact information of who can answer questions about the collection.